awanaut/proxmox-terraform-nomad-client/README.md

 Terraform module to perform a rolling deployment of Nomad Clients on Proxmox from a template.
 This works in conjuction with my [Packer template](https://github.com/awanaut/proxmox-nomad-packer-template).

+I am using the [bgp provider](https://registry.terraform.io/providers/bpg/proxmox/latest/docs) from the official registry.
+There are many more options you can add in to fit your needs, but this should get you started.

 ## Table of Contents

 <!-- TOC -->